daveho/EasySandbox/README.md

 file descriptor may not be able to read the first byte of input.

-The EasySandbox shared library implements its own `exit` function, because glibc's invokes the `exit_group` system call, which is not allowed by SECCOMP.
+The EasySandbox shared library implements its own `exit` function, because glibc's invokes the `exit\_group` system call, which is not allowed by SECCOMP.
 The behavior of this custom exit function attempts to emulate glibc's: it runs atexit functions, which includes destructors for static C++ objects.

 EasySandbox is not intended to be used for multithreaded programs.
+SECCOMP will surely kill any process that attempts to create an additional thread, since creating a thread would require a call to the `clone` system call, which isn't allowed by SECCOMP.

+EasySandbox is designed to work with glibc, and may or may not work with other libc variants.
+It is entirely possible that future changes to glibc could break EasySandbox.